newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Identify The Right Court

 Criminal cases in the state of New Mexico are typically under the jurisdiction of district courts.
-However, as mentioned above, certain cases fall under the jurisdiction of the supreme court.
+However, as mentioned above, certain cases fall under the jurisdiction of the Supreme Court.
 Therefore, those looking for criminal court records must start their searches by identifying the courts that handled those cases.
-They can use the directory of New Mexico courts to find this information.
+They can use the New Mexico courts directory to find this information.

 • Provide Required Information

-Court officials need the right information to locate and retrieve requested records.
-Information needed include the names of the defendant and/or plaintiff as well as the case file numbers.
+Court officials need the correct information to locate and retrieve requested records.
+Information required may include the names of the defendant and/or plaintiff, as well as the case file numbers.

 • Visit the Court Record Custodian